The Importance of Osteoporosis Diagnosis for Long-term Bone Health

 Traditionally, Dual Energy X-ray Absorptiometry (DXA) technology is used for bone density tests.
-It provides a measurement of the amount of mineral in the bone.
+It provides an assessment the amount of minerals in the bones.
 Bone mineral density loss, identified through a DXA bone density test, provides an indication of bone status.

 Drawbacks of DXA Bone Density Testing

 While DXA bone density tests are perceived as the gold standard, the systems are large, room-sized equipment expensive to purchase and operate.
 Bone density tests performed with DXA expose patients to radiation.
 Repeated X-ray exposure, even in low doses is not optimal; therefore DXA-based bone density tests ideally should not be frequently and repetitively performed on the same patient more than once every two to three years.